Codom/codom.github.io.old/src/index.md

 ### Who am I

-I'm a software developer with interests in creating low latency, safe, and high performance code.
-I have professional experience writing testing software for hardware, making improvements to android and web apps, and non-professional experience in game engine and native application development.
+I'm a software developer with an interest in creating low-latency, safe, and high-performance code.
+I have professional experience writing testing software for hardware, making improvements to Android and web apps, and non-professional experience in game-engine and native application development.

 ### Professional work includes
 * REST API developer for Red Hat
 * Embedded software tester for Draper

 ### Relevant other work includes
+* Hobby game-dev
 * [Amp Impulse Simulator](https://github.com/Codom/SimpleGuitarAmp)
 * Improvements to Fedora on the RPI
 * [NECCDC](https://neccdl.org/neccdc/) team member